nutthead/nutthead-workspace-matrix/README.md

 ### My windows jump between workspaces after the machine was locked or suspended

-Disable the extension, set workspaces to "static" in GNOME Tweaks and then enable this extension again. ([#29](https://github.com/mzur/gnome-shell-wsmatrix/issues/29))
+Disable the extension, set workspaces to "static" in GNOME Tweaks and then enable this extension again.

 ### How do I change the keyboard shortcuts?

-Take a look at the [wiki](https://github.com/mzur/gnome-shell-wsmatrix/wiki/Custom-keyboard-shortcuts) for the available shortcuts of this extension and how to change them.
+See the extension's repository documentation for information about available keyboard shortcuts.

 ### How do I change the workspace labels?

-Take a look at the [wiki](https://github.com/mzur/gnome-shell-wsmatrix/wiki/Assigning-custom-labels-to-workspaces) for a how-to.
+See the extension's repository documentation for information about assigning custom workspace labels.

 ### How do I manually open the Workspace Matrix preferences window?

-Go to the terminal and run `gnome-extensions prefs wsmatrix@martin.zurowietz.de` and the preferences pop-up should appear.
+Go to the terminal and run `gnome-extensions prefs hello@behrang.org` and the preferences pop-up should appear.
 Closing this pop-up will save any changes.

 ## Contributing